-This does mean that you can have multiple such ones and even only load some of them for given VUs, although that is unlikely to have any performance benefit.
+The name argument is required.
+VUs are completely separate JS VMs, and k6 needs some way to identify the SharedArray that it needs to return.
+You can have multiple SharedArrays and even load only some of them for given VUs, though this is unlikely to have any performance benefit.

-Supported operations include:
+Supported operations on a SharedArray include:

-- getting the number of elements with length
+- Getting the number of elements with length

-- getting an element by its index using the normal syntax array[index]
+- Getting an element by its index using the normal syntax array[index]

-- using for-of loops
+- Using for-of loops

 |data lines||shared||wall time||CPU %||MEM usage||http requests|

-In v0.30.0 the difference in CPU usage at lower numbers was around 10-15%, but it also started to even out at around 10k data lines and was a clear winner at 100k.
+In v0.30.0, the difference in CPU usage at lower numbers was around 10-15%, but it also started to even out at around 10k data lines and was a clear winner at 100k.

 The CPU/memory data came from using /usr/bin/time.
 Refer to the gist with the raw data.